ufscwiki/Unfavorable-Semicircle-Wiki/docs/audio_composites.md

 # Audio composites

-**Audio-sample compositing** is a technique pioneered by Discord user `N25_CT13` in December, 2013 that involves converting the stereo audio channels of Unfavorable Semicircle's videos into images similar to [visual composites](Video_Composites "wikilink") - the core difference being they are sourced from audio-samples rather than video-frames.
+**Audio-sample compositing** is a technique pioneered by Discord user `N25_CT13` in December, 2023 that involves converting the stereo audio channels of Unfavorable Semicircle's videos into images similar to [visual composites](Video_Composites "wikilink") - the core difference being that they are sourced from audio-samples rather than video-frames.

+Some of the iconography unveiled through this process has been entirely novel to UFSC's body-of-work, while others seem more familiar.

 The discovery of these composites seems to contradict the [♐️ANSWERS](ANSWERS "wikilink") tweet that claimed no major discoveries were left to be made in the UFSC investigation.

-Some of the iconography unveiled through this process has been entirely novel te UFSC's body-of-work, while others seem more familiar.

 Discord user `noxxy` suggests [♐MOTH](MOTH "wikilink") and [⊕RATE](RATE "wikilink") as potential targets for further investigation.

 ## First composite

 > N25_CT13: i dont know if this is useful or not but ive turned the [lock](LOCK "wikilink")'s right audio channel into an image
+>
 > N25_CT13: i put every sample's value as a pixel color and have set the image width to the amount of samples between repeating noises

 ![audio_composites_wave.png](audio_composites_wave.png "audio_composites_wave.png")